Frequently Asked Questions

 Signs of an infection:

-• Yes!
-I carry only implant grade, hypoallergenic jewelry!
-Surgical steel, titanium, and 14k & 18k gold.
+I carry only hypoallergenic, high quality, Ti-6AL-4V-ELI ASTM F136 certified implant grade titanium and solid 14k & 18k gold jewelry.
 No nickel or mystery metals here.

 Please call the shop first for availability before dropping in.